-Just like every other food item we buy, there seems to be lots of labels and buzz words around beef.
-One of the big things with beef is grass-fed or grain-fed and even grass-finished or grain-finished.
+Just like every other food item we buy, there seem to be lots of labels and buzz words around beef.
+One of the big things with beef is grass-fed vs grain-fed beef and even grass-finished or grain-finished beef.
 The fascinating thing is that all cattle spend part of their lives on grass.
 Cattle that are grain-finished are moved to feed-lots or have additional grain added to their diets if they remain on pasture in their final months before going to market.
-While, grass-finished will remain eating only grass.
-Various folks in the food, nutrition and beef industry debate one which type of beef is better.
+While grass-finished will remain eating only grass.
+Various folks in the food, nutrition, and beef industry debate one which type of beef is better.

 But isn't grass-fed beef more nutritious?

-One research study by Utah State University has shown grain-fed beef has several advantages over grass- fed beef.
+One research study by Utah State University has shown grain-fed beef has several advantages over grass-fed beef.
 Grain-fed beef is grown faster, requiring less land and time.
-Grain-fed beef also has more acceptable meat qualities such as flavor, appearance, tenderness and has lower retail cost.
+Grain-fed beef also has more acceptable meat qualities such as flavor, appearance, tenderness and has a lower retail cost.
 Grass-fed beef, on the other hand, requires fewer resources and has less environmental impact than grain-fed beef.
-Cattle which are grass fed have fewer health problems, including less stress and anti-social behavior.
+Cattle which are grass-fed have fewer health problems, including less stress and anti-social behavior.

 In terms of nutrition, the unbiased jury is still out on whether grass-fed beef contains more beneficial nutrients for humans.
 It seems claiming to have more of something can be true but insignificant in nutritional value.
 All beef is an excellent source of 10 essential nutrients - protein, selenium, B12, zinc, niacin, B6, phosphorus, choline, iron and riboflavin.
 Whether cattle are fed grass or grass and grain, the primary fats in all choices of beef are monounsaturated and saturated.

 - Grain-finished beef has a slightly higher monounsaturated fat content, the same heart-healthy fat found in olive oil.